troykinsella/concourse-ansible-playbook-resource/README.md

 ### `out`: Execute `ansible` Playbook

-Execute `ansible-playbook` against a given playbook and inventory file, firstly installing dependencies with `ansible-galaxy --install` if necessary.
+Execute `ansible-playbook` against a given playbook and inventory file, firstly installing dependencies with `ansible-galaxy install -r requirements.yml` if necessary.

+Prior to running `ansible-playbook`, if an `ansible.cfg` file is present in the `path` directory, it is sanitized by removing entries for which the equivalent command line options are managed by this resource.
+The result of this sanitization can be seen by setting `source.debug: true`.

 #### Parameters